 One of the best parks in the city, which stretches an amazing 1,300 square feet.
 Created in 1854.
 City park is the nation’s oldest urban park.
 A great place to take your family for a picnic.
 Enriched with oak trees.
 City park gives plenty of shade from the sun.
 With a golf course, and plenty of tennis courts.
 This place is a athletes dream.
 From jogging, biking, or taking a stroll.

-Children can enjoy the Carousal Gardens Amusement Park.
+Children can enjoy the Carousel Gardens, Amusement Park.
 From here you can catch the train that travels through the park.
-There are rides for all ages at Carousal Gardens.
+There are rides for all ages at Carousel Gardens.
 Amusement parks not for you?
 Jump over to the botanical gardens.
-Where you can enjoy local artist show case their talent.
+Where you can enjoy local artist showcase their talent.

 Step back into time with amazing exhibits that expand along the war that changed not only the United States but changed the world.
 There are three main buildings that house exhibits that share the history of men and women who served in WWII.
 Interactive and personal stories add to a great experience when visiting.
 Enjoy a movie in the theater or a live show on the BB’s Stage Door Canteen.